moshea93/NBA-Player-Value/README.md

 overvalue players that take many shots at a low efficiency.
 I refigure how these weights are calculated, with break even shooting percentages more in line with common sense.

-  The third improvement involves incorporating what happens on the next possession into the weight I assign each statistic.
+  The third improvement involves incorporating what happens on the following possession into the weight I assign each statistic.
 To see what that means, let's consider the value of a steal.
 While a steal is worth the VOP figure for ending the opponent's possession, it also frequently leads to a valuable fast break opportunity, which has a higher than normal points expectation.
 In fact teams typically score around .2 points more on possession immediately following steals.
 Thus a steal is worth VOP + .2, for